yureek/S-HealthStack.github.io/pages/documentation/study management/publishing-a-survey.md

     - Weekly - Participants complete this survey type once a week for the duration of the study.
     - Monthly - Participants complete this survey type once a month for the duration of the study.
     > For months with fewer days than the date selected, the survey occurs on the last day of the month
-4. For **Publish Time**, select the date and time to start and end when the survey is accessible in the app.
+4. For **Publish time**, select the dates and times to start and end when the survey is accessible in the app.
  > **Publish Time** is local time for each participant and must be in the future for all participants.
-4. For **Valid Duration**, specify the length of time that each repetition of the survey remains available to participants.
+4. For **Valid duration**, specify the length of time that each occurrence of the survey remains available to participants.
-5. Optionally, select **Allow late response after selected duration** to extend **Valid Duration** to the start of the next repetition.
+5. Optionally, select **Allow late response after selected duration** to allow participants to take the survey even after the recommended completion time.

+   > This feature has not been implemented in the alpha version (v0.9).
 7. Click **Publish**.

 > Once published, surveys cannot be modified in Healthcare Research Hub v0.9.